<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Step 2: After filling out the FAFSA, consider completing the CSS Profile

-• If you are applying to these CSS Profile schools, you should complete the CSS Profile.
-Prior to filling out the CSS Profile, gather all of the documents needed in order to make the process run smoothly
+• If you are applying to any of these CSS Profile schools, you should complete the CSS Profile.
+Before filling out the CSS Profile, gather all of the documents needed to make the process run smoothly

-• Since the CSS Profile gives each school an opportunity to ask additional questions, be prepared to provide information on other financial items, such as vehicles owned or amount owed on vehicles, second mortgages, and home equity loans
+• Since the CSS Profile allows each school to ask additional questions, be prepared to provide information on other financial items, such as vehicles owned or amount owed on vehicles, second mortgages, and home equity loans

 • Keep in mind: there is also a Special Circumstances section that gives families space to explain any extenuating circumstances that may impact their financial situation